 Last blog of an extraordinary year

 Keeping the loop with my new year’s resolutions!
-This is going to be my last blog of 2017, to celebrate a super exciting year full of learnings and new projects.
+This is going to be my last blog of 2017, to celebrate a super exciting year full of learning and new projects.

 Spoiler: I feel very proud of what I achieved this year, I need to tell everyone!

-But I’ll also share what I learned and what I’ll take with me for the next one.
+But I’ll also share what I’ve learnt and what I’ll take with me for the next one.
 Ready?
 Go!

 What did I do this year?

-2017 has been an incredible year, and I really stepped on the gas.
+2017 has been an incredible year, and I really stepped on the accelerator.

-After my book about Growth Hacking strategies for startups Startup Marketing got published last May, I was feeling I was driving every day at full speed on the highway and somehow I couldn’t stop.
+After my book about Growth Hacking strategies for startups Startup Marketing, which got published last May, I was feeling I was driving every day at full speed on the highway and somehow I couldn’t stop.
 So, for the very first time, I’m happy with what I’ve achieved.

-I’ve also put my energy into a project I really believe, which it’s Whats Next Talk, a conference taking place in Vicenza, a small village on the North East side of Italy.
+I’ve also put my energy into a project called Whats Next Talk which I really believe in, a conference taking place in Vicenza, a small village on the North East side of Italy.
 It’s the village where I’m from, where a bunch of talented people is working to empower women working in tech.